What is an ISA?

 A payment to an ISA is called a subscription.
 HM Revenue & Customs (HMRC) set annual limits on the amount you can subscribe.

 Each tax year you can subscribe the full limit to one type of ISA or split the limit in any way across each type of ISA.
 Please note you can only subscribe to one cash ISA each tax year, this includes the Help to Buy ISA which is a type of cash ISA.
-Danske Bank does not currently offer a Help-to-Buy ISA or Innovative Finance ISA.
+Danske Bank does not currently offer a Help-to-Buy ISA, Innovative Finance ISA or Lifetime ISA.

 Can I subscribe to an ISA?